Bipolar Disorder

 Cyclothymic Disorder

-Cyclothymia is a chronic disorder with periods of mild depression (< 5 SIGE CAPS) + hypomania which come and go over at least two years lasting for more than 2 years.
+Cyclothymia is a chronic disorder with periods of mild depression (< 5 SIGE CAPS) + hypomania, which come and go over at least two years, lasting for more than 2 years.
 Think of it as a mild form of BPIID.
-Bouts of depression are not as bad and do not meet criteria for MDD.
+Bouts of depression are not as bad and do not meet the criteria for major depressive disorder (MDD).

-- Personality disorder: Mania will be a single episode while in personality disorders it will be persisitent.
+- Personality disorder: Mania will be a single episode, while in personality disorders, it will be persistent.

 - Treatment